adaltas/node-krb5/README.md

 If MIT Kerberos is already installed on your system, just run `npm install krb5`.

-If you want to install MIT Kerberos in another directory (default is "/usr/local"), specify a `--prefix` option to `./configure` in the file `install_krb5.sh` before runing `npm run krb5-lib`.
+If you want to install MIT Kerberos in another directory (default is "/usr/local"), specify a `--prefix` option to `./configure` in the file `install_krb5.sh` before running `npm run krb5-lib`.

 If kerberos is installed in a directory not included in include and/or library path (if you have manually compiled kerberos in a specific directory for example), please modify the binding.gyp present in the package root folder with the following properties: